 Because WX-78 can get so tanky, they were given a debuff that causes them to take damage when under Rain.
 WX-78 will take 0.5 Damage per rain droplet when directly under the rain.

 WX-78 Players can avoid taking damage by hiding under a tree, or by building a hat.
 In the early game, the Straw Hat will be your best friend, especially if you have a Spring start.
 Straw Hats only require 12 Grass, so as useful as they are, they can be pretty costly for what they provide.

-I would recommend building an Umbrella as soon as you can, which will require 6 Sticks, 1 Pig Skin, and 2 Silk.
+I would recommend building an Umbrella as soon as you can, which will require 6 Twigs, 1 Pig Skin, and 2 Silk.
 Umbrellas are much more cost-effective for what they provide to players, especially WX-78.

 Umbrellas negate all Sanity loss from Rain and prevent players from being struck by Lightning, although WX-78 can still be hit by Lightning in the DLCs.
 Umbrellas are infinite unless used as a melee weapon while playing the base game of Don’t Starve; however, Umbrellas have a lifespan when used in Shipwrecked, Hamlet and Don’t Starve Together.

 Umbrellas are still the better choice as they also help prevent Wetness by 90% and Overheating by 120 in the Summer.

 It’s essential to be aware of how much Wetness WX-78 Players receive as WX-78 receives 0.05 to 0.5 Damage every 3-5 based on how wet they are.